ppriyank/RLQ-CGAL-UBD/README.md

 ## Training

-Seeds intialization is important.
+Seeds intialization and Batch size is important.
 Performance changes a lot across seeds.
 Thus we recommend running experiments with 1,2,3,4 and reporting an average of best two runs.

 Please check [Scripts](Scripts/) for running various models.
 We have provided Scripts like :
 [Vanilla CAL model](Scripts/run_CAL.sh), [Base Model](Scripts/run_basemodel.sh), [Gender Only](Scripts/run_gender.sh), [Pose Only](Scripts/run_Pose.sh), [RQL Model](Scripts/run_final.sh).

 Most ablation reported in paper is an average of two runs, done on batch size 28 for LTCC and 32 & 40 for PRCC.
-Best performance for RQL model for LaST, DeepChange and LTCC is on Batch size 40, and 32 for PRCC.
+Best performance for RQL model for LaST, DeepChange is with Batch size 40, and LTCC is on Batch size 40 & 32, and 32 for PRCC.

 Code is dataset independent, just replace dataset argument to do desired training.